Wressle railway station: Facilities

 The station has very basic amenities – it has a waiting shelter on platform 1, a single customer help point on platform 2 and timetable poster boards on each side.
 There is no ticket machine or live travel information (including audio announcements), so passengers must buy tickets in advance or on the train, keep themselves aware of train delays and double check the destination of the train before boarding.
-Step-free access is available to both platforms via the level crossing at the eastern end, please note that there is a gap and step up to board the train.
+Step-free access is available to both platforms via the level crossing at the eastern end, although there is a gap and step up to board the train.

 Services

 Seven trains a day call at Wressle (Mon-Sat) in the December 2024 timetable (mostly in peak periods); four to and three to Hull.
 Two of the Hull trains continue to Bridlington via Beverley.
-No trains call on Sundays.
+On Sunday five trains call at Wressle, three to and two to Hull.
 A normal Monday to Friday service operates on Bank holidays.

 The station, and all trains serving it, are operated by Northern.